arhohuttunen/coding-revolution/content/tutorial/junit-5-tutorial/basics/junit-5-parameterized-tests/index.md

 The `@ValueSource` and `@EnumSource` annotations only work when our test method takes one argument.
 However, we often need more than that.

-`@MethodSource` allows you to refer to a factory method that returns the arguments.
+`@MethodSource` allows us to refer to a factory method that returns the arguments.
 Such methods must return a `Stream`, `Iterable`, `Iterator`, or an array of arguments.

 Let's assume that we have a `DateUtils` class that gets the name of the month for a number.